woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Susan**: I know you’re a CPA.

 **Harry**: That’s true.
-Harry Bennett,certified public accountant.
+Harry Bennett, certified public accountant.
 I love numbers.
 I do some work for Smith and Dale, your company’s accounting firm.

 **Susan**: And so...